BergLab/CompNeuro22/README.md

 ### Preparation

-If you have never coded or used python before (or it's been a while), we strongly recommend that you take this introduction course to python: https://www.kaggle.com/learn/python
+If you have never coded or used python before (or it's been a while), we strongly recommend that you take this introduction course to python.
+It covers all the coding requirements you need for the course: https://www.kaggle.com/learn/python

 It's made of 7 lessons covering all you need to know about python to complete our course.
 Each lesson consist of a **tutorial** and some simple **exercises**.
 The exercises are hosted online as notebooks so you can do them without installing anything on your computer.